Use to help constituents complete an action and achieve a goal.

-How-to pages include optional sections under the “Details” and “Additional info” tabs that by default have headers such as What you need and Fees.
+How-to pages include optional sections under the “Details” and “Additional info” tabs that by default have headers such as What you need and More info.
 Those headers may or may not accurately reflect your content.

 You can override those default section headers by going to the bottom of the Quick Actions section under the “Overview” tab and checking the Customize header text box.

 Choosing Customize header text will display optional header fields across the How-to page’s sections that you can fill in as you like.

 Customized section header field